Skip to Content

 Meaning & Symbolism of Lily Flowers

-Lilies are grown as commercial ornamental plants.
+Lilies are grown for commercial use.
 They are the fourth most popular flowers sold by florists.
-The most popular flower is the rose (illustrations here).
-They are one of my favourite flowers to receive.
-I love to have a bunch of tall lilies in the centre of my table.
+The most popular flower is the rose (illustrations here)

-Lilies are the flowers most commonly used at funerals in the west.
-That is becuase the flowers symbolically signify that the soul of the deceased has been restored to a state of innocence.
+Lilies are the flowers most commonly used at funerals in the West.
+That is because the flowers symbolically signify that the deceased’s soul has been restored to innocence.
+In China, lilies are used in weddings because they are tied to 100 years of love and good luck.

-Christians associated lilies, especially Madonna lilies, with the Virgin Mary.
+Christians associated lilies, especially the Madonna lily, with the Virgin Mary.

-• A White lily traditionally symbolizes modesty and new beginnings (purity).
+• White lily flowers traditionally symbolize modesty and new beginnings (purity).

-• Pink (stargazer) lilies symbolize love, femininity stand for love, femininity, admiration and abundance.
+• Pink lilies symbolize love, femininity, admiration and abundance.

-• Red lilies symbolize love and passion.
+• A Red lily symbolizes love and passion.
 They make a nice change to roses in Valentine’s bouquet.

-• Orange (tiger) lilies symbolize confidence, pride, and wealth.
+• An Orange lily (tiger lily) symbolizes confidence, pride, and wealth.

 vintage-lily-drawings

-All the vintage lily drawings and illustrations are in the Public Domain and free to download and use.
+All vintage lily drawings and illustrations are available royalty-free and in the public domain.

-Click on the title above the vintage lily drawing you want to download.
-A high-resolution flower illustration will open in a new window on your browser.
-If you right-click on that image, the option to save it to your hard drive should appear.
+Click on the title above the beautiful flowers you want to download.
+A high-resolution lily drawing will open in a new window on your browser.
+Click on the title to print or save that lily illustration.

 1. Orange Lily